 Farrow & Ball Calluna

 "This gray is imbued with just the smallest touch of lavender, creating a certain depth that makes it one of my newest favorites as a neutral," designer Robert Passal says.

 "This is a very soft gray that has great light-reflecting qualities.
 It's a great choice for both cabinetry and walls," designer Jeff Andrews of Jeff Andrews Design says.

 "This color feels bright and airy during the day, but in lower light, it becomes sexier.
 It's a fantastic backdrop for art," Jeffers says.

 Farrow & Ball Pavillion Gray

-"This is a neutral paint color that feels warm and soft and pairs well with a white, stone-like calacatta marble," designer Lauren Bradshaw says.
+"This is a neutral paint color that feels warm and soft and pairs well with a white, stone-like calacatta marble," according to designer Lauren Bradshaw.

 Benjamin Moore Dior Gray